aubreyrjones/lemon-py/README.md

   (usually in the top level rule), no results will be generated from parsing.
 Returns the newly-set root node.

-* `ParseNode* p->(ParseValue const& value, ChildrenPack const& children = {}, int64_t line = -1)` -
+* `ParseNode* p->mn(ParseValue const& value, ChildrenPack const& children = {}, int64_t line = -1)` -
   stands for `make_node`, and creates a new ParseNode.
 You can pass in either a `Token` or a string production name for the first value; an initializer list of `ParseNode*` children for the second argument;
   and a line number to associate with the node.
-If you pass a Token for the first argument, the line is automatically filled in for you; for non-terminal productions, you'll need to assign the node its line manually.
+If you pass a Token for the first argument, the line is automatically filled in for you;
+  for non-terminal productions, you'll need to assign the node its line manually.
 This is the workhorse of the API.
 Returns the newly-created node.

+* `p->mn` is _so ubiquitous_ that the `p` object itself is callable as an alias for `p->mn()`.
+Literally just call `p(value, children, line)`, same optional arguments as the "regular" method.
+C++ magic, yo.

 * `ParseNode* node->pb(ParseNode *child)` - stands for `push_back` and
   adds a child to right of a node's existing children.
 Note that this function is defined on the `ParseNode`, not on the `Parser`, and so is called with some Lemon-aliased or newly-constructed node and not with `p->`.
-Returns the _containing_ (not child) node.
+Returns the _containing_ (not child) node, easing chaining for list construction.

+* `ParseNode* node->pf(ParseNode *child)` - `push_front`, the opposite
+  of `push_back`, this adds nodes to the left of the existing children.
+In general, needing to use this is an indication that you've got a bunch of right-recursion in your grammar design.

 * `ParseNode* node->l(int)` - also defined on the node, sets the line number.
 The line number of an existing node is stored in the `.line`